Skip to main content

 An artifact signature has the following properties,

 Artifacts are created in Aqago through a create artifact endpoint.
-Note that the artifact itself is not encoded in the body or hosted by Aqago.
+Note that the artifact itself is not encoded in the payload or hosted by Aqago.

 Artifact lifecycle hooks